 I am putting it out there for accountability sake as well: Our goal is to have hubby retire permanently from full time work by 2017.
 How on earth will this happen?
 We are still working on the details, but the hardest part is settled: the choice to do it!

 In the coming weeks, I am going to start talking about my findings as I research this possibility out.
 I am also hoping to talk about goals, progress, etc. around our early retirement.
+We are looking into senior assisted living Montville, NJ for our senior home.
+We’re hearing some good things about it.

 Are we nuts or what?